libjohn/workshop_attendance/README.md

     1. Produces a txt file with list of email addresses

+        - The txt file can be found in the 'outfile' subdirectory of the RStudio Project
-        - See [email to DVS steps 4 & 5](#add-email-addresses-to-dvs-announce)  to complete this manual process
+        - See [Add email addresses to DVS -- steps 4 & 5](#add-email-addresses-to-dvs-announce)  to complete this manual process

-### Next Development Step for "Quick Start".

-Create a source-file script to generate the paper attendance roster.

 ## Long Version